· Tutorials · 10 min read

 sudo apt install -y docker-ce

-1. To confirm the successful installation, I check for “active (running)” in green using:
+1. To confirm the successful installation, I checked for “active (running)” in green using:

 Bash